This chapter was reviewed for currency and updated by its author in August 2020.

-Aicardi syndrome (AS) is a triad of features: agenesis of corpus callosum, chorioretinal lacunae, and infantile spasms.
-The etiology of Aicardi syndrome is unknown; however, the disorder is almost always seen in females and is thought to be a de novo mutation on the X-chromosome with hemizygous lethality in males.1 There are reports of males affected with Klinefelter syndrome (XXY genotype)2 and an isolated case of a XY genotype with Aicardi syndrome,3 although with atypical findings on examination.
-The syndrome is rare in all ethnicities.
-Recently an age-adjusted prevalence of 0.63 in 100,000 female births was reported in the Norwegian population,4 and estimates in the United States have been reported as 1 per 105,000-167,000 live births (including female and males).5 There are no identified maternal risk factors.
+Aicardi syndrome (AS) is a triad of features: agenesis of corpus collosum, chorioretinal lacunae, and infantile spasms.
+The etiology of Aicardi syndrome is unknown; however, the disorder is almost always seen in females and is thought to be a de novo mutation on the X-chromosome with hemizygous lethality in males.1 There are reports of males affected with Klinefelter syndrome (XXY genotype)2 and an isolated case of a XY genotype with Aicardi syndrome,3 although with atypical findings on exam.
+The syndrome is rare in all ethnicities and an age-adjusted prevalence of 0.63 in 100,000 female births was reported in the Norway population,4 and estimates in the United States have been reported as 1 per 105,000-167,000 live births (including female and males).5 There are no identified maternal risk factors.

 Pertinent Elements of the History

 The females are identified early in life, usually during work up for refractory infantile spasms or epilepsy, nystagmus, or roving eye movements with chorioretinal lacunae (Figures 1 and 2), or profound developmental delay in the first year of life.

 Figures 1 and 2.
 Chorioretinal lacunae in two girls with Aicardi syndrome.
 (Courtesy of Bart Leroy, MD).